billysmithers/toptrumps/README.md

 ## Roadmap

+* Add caching for the API calls so as not to hammer the APIs
 * Create a Vue game component to actually play the game (with a crude algorithm for choosing the computer players choice)
 * Enhanced algorithm using machine learning
 * Add support for card date values